 You could certainly make cheaper invitations than the ones I have.
 Mine cost me about $85 or so for 50 invitations, but I had a specific look in mind.
 The bulk of the cost associated with my invitations was the pocketfolds.
 I could have made them myself, but I decided that my time and sanity was worth the $50 or so that I paid for them.
 I ordered them through Cards and Pockets and was super happy.
 You can order samples of the cardstocks to see the colors before you make your final selection!
 They have free pocketfold invitation templates and also a sizing guide for each pocketfold style, so you know exactly what size to cut your inserts to fit in that perfect “staggered” stair-step formation.

 By making your own invitations (especially if you choose a design that can be printed in gray scale, like the one I designed for mine) you can save a large amount of money.
 I designed the invitations in Photoshop, and created the enclosure cards in a “stairstep” pattern.
 The reply card is included in those, and the reply card envelope tucked behind them. (please note that in the photo above, the enclosure cards are a mock up and printed on plain paper.
 In the real invitation they will be printed on heavier card stock to keep from curling.)

-All it required was a 4.5×6.5 inch “mat” of purple paper, mounted to the pocket fold, and then the invitation printed on cardstock and trimmed to 4×6 which was then mounted on top of that.
+All it required was a 4.5×6.5 inch “mat” of plum paper, mounted to the pocket fold, and then the invitation printed on cardstock and trimmed to 4×6 which was then mounted on top of that.
 A rich look, much cheaper than printing in color.

 If you feel you must have color printing, consider doing one or two keepsake ones with a fancier color design, and sending out the gray scale ones to guests.
 This will keep your costs low, and give Nana something to scrapbook, or cherish as a keepsake.